clipperhouse/netlify/content/yagni-distributed-rate-limiter.md

 Instead of sharing state, we can decide on a **cluster** rate limit of `X`, and on each machine, simply configure a rate limit of `X/N`.
-We can do further division if we run mutliple processes.
+We can do further division if we run multiple processes.

 ### Strategy 2: Sticky sessions (and ignore N)